How to Train Hitting Scientifically

-Building Rome Series believes neither of these methods can be counted on to train hitting most effectively.
+Neither of these methods can be counted on to train most effectively.
 Instead, in this article, we offer compelling ideas for how to train hitting scientifically.

 Two Motor Cognition Scientific Concepts

-Don’t miss the ideal training strategy suggested by this scientific theory!
+Don’t miss the ideal training strategy (below) suggested by this scientific theory!

 - Self-Organizing Movements.

-Self-organizing movements is a tool at easy disposal for coaches, parents, and players.
+Self-organizing movements are a tool at easy disposal for coaches, parents, and players.
 If you haven’t utilized self-organization, or something similar, you will be astounded at the results!